abir499-ban/Event-Logger-Stream/README.md

 ----------------
 ## Some points about Redis Streams:
 - Redis Streams help to continuosuly stream enormous amount of data to multiple consumers where the inflow rate ( per milisecond) of data in pretty high.

 - The multiple consumer can habe various jobs like one can has to update the data to the warehouse , one has to write it to db while the other has to manage a special record.

 -The two important roles in Redis Streams are Producer and Consumers.

 -The Redis Stream data structure is maintained as an Append-Only Log.
-Once a data is appended into it, it becomes immutable.
+Once a data is appended into it,it becomes immutable.
 It is indexed and order in terms of TimeStamp.
 It is basically like a Hash Set ds, where there must at least one field.
 It is schema less

 ## Some commands about Redis Streams:
 -XADD <stream_name> * key1 value1 key2 value2 ...

 the * ensures the hash set is issued an unqiue id of the form of like:
 5153135431565-0, where the first part is the timestamp in milisecond and the second part is sequence number.

 -XRANGE <stream_name> <timestamp1> <timestamp2> COUNT <limit>

 -XREVRANGE <stream_name> <timestamp1> <timestamp2> COUNT <limit>

 -XREVRANGE <stream_name> -+ COUNT <limit>

 -XREAD STREAMS <stream_name> <id_greater_than>

 -XREAD COUNT <limit> BLOCK <block_time> STREAMS <stream_name> <id_greater_than>

 Redis follows a Triming Strategy to trim down the stream content to optimally.

 -XTRIM <stream_name> MAXLEN <maximum_length_of_stream_allowed>

 -XADD <stream_name> MAXLEN <maximum_length_of_stream_allowed> * key1 value1 key2 value2 ...

 -XLEN <stream_name>

 -----------------------------------------